kestra-io/docs/docs/developer-guide/variables/README.md

 ## Functions

 Some time, you need to change the format of variables.
-Foe this, you can use some functions:
+For this, you can use some functions:

 - [String functions](./string.md)
 - [Boolean functions](./boolean.md)